not-so-savage/quiz-app/README.md

 ## Build

-To run the application, use a terminal to navigate to the `qui-ui` directory and run:
+To run the application, use a terminal to navigate to the `quiz-ui` directory and run:

 ### `npm install`